OpenIndiana/oi-docs/docs/dev/userland.md

 We strongly recommend building packages inside a fresh local zone set up exclusively for building.
 See [Quick zone setup example](../handbook/systems-administration.md#quick-setup-example) for simple instructions.

-Further we assume that you are logged into the build zone if you set up the build environment in a zone, the directory were oi-userland is cloned can otherwise be anywhere you like.
+Further we assume that you are logged into the build zone if you set up the build environment in a zone the directory were oi-userland is cloned can otherwise be anywhere you like.

 #### Adding RBAC profile to the build user